Tax-advantaged health accounts compared

 Limited-Purpose FSA + HSA

 Allowed.
 A Limited-Purpose FSA (LP-FSA) only covers dental and vision expenses.
-This doesn't conflict with your HSA eligibility and lets you set aside additional pre-tax dollars for dental and vision costs.
+This does not conflict with your HSA eligibility and lets you set aside additional pre-tax dollars for dental and vision costs.

 General-Purpose FSA + HSA